vygr/ChrysaLisp/docs/TASKS.md

 A service task is one that `declares` its mailbox in the `Service Directory`.
 There is nothing special apart from that action.

-The Kernel maintains a directory of all the local services, and via talking to neighboring Kernels, a network wide directory of these named mailboxes.
+The Kernel maintains a directory of all the local VP node's services, and via talking to neighboring Kernels, via the link drivers, a network wide directory of these named mailboxes.

 You can create, destroy and search for the mailbox/s for a service/s task/s of interest, via the `'sys_mail :enquire`, `'sys_mail :declare` and `'sys_mail